"Onion Field" killer dies in California prison at 79

 According to an LAPD account of the case, Powell and Smith were looking to commit a robbery on March 9, 1963 when they were pulled over for questioning by Campbell and Hettinger in Hollywood.

-Powell and Smith were able to disarm the two officers and drove them to the deserted field in Bakersfield, about 100 miles (161 km) north of Los Angeles.
-There Powell shot Campbell dead as Hettinger managed to escape and run some four miles (6 km) to a farmhouse for help.
+Powell and Smith were able to disarm the two officers and drove them to the deserted field in Bakersfield, about 100 miles north of Los Angeles.
+There Powell shot Campbell dead as Hettinger managed to escape and run some four miles to a farmhouse for help.

 Powell was arrested that night and Smith the following day.
 Both men were convicted of murder and sentenced to death but their sentences were commuted to life in prison when California's death penalty was ruled unconstitutional in the following decade.